The-electronic-geek/Real-time-GPS-monitoring-using-Firebase-API/README.md

 ## CONCLUSION

-The code given is provided with comments for better understanding. *While integrating include the correct libraries in order to run the operation smoothly.*
+The code given is provided with comments for better understanding. *While integrating include the updated libraries in order to run the operation smoothly.*